xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

-On scale line cards, the only the /32s are going to LEM, the rest (including the 500,000 /24s) will be pushed to the external TCAM:
+On scale line cards, the only the IPv4/32s are going to LEM, the rest (that includes our 500,000 IPv4/24s) will be pushed to the external TCAM:

 <div class="highlighter-rouge">
 <pre class="highlight">